Humanizr/Humanizer/readme.md

 public static string Humanize(this DateTime input, bool utcDate = true, DateTime? dateToCompareAgainst = null)
 ```

-Many localisations are availalbe for this method.
+Many localizations are available for this method.
 Here is a few examples:

 ```C#
 // In ar culture